-The Director of Pharmacy Compliance ensures compliance with applicable federal, state and local laws and regulations, accreditation, licensure and contractual requirements and L.A.
+The Director, Pharmacy Compliance ensures compliance with applicable federal, state, and local laws and regulations, accreditation, licensure and contractual requirements, and L.A.
 Care's policies and procedures.
-The position is responsible for conducting risk assessments, internal audits, reviews, and maintains the privacy and confidentiality of information is safeguarded and the assets of the organization are protected.
-The position is responsible in ensuring that all regulatory non-compliant findings are reported and resolved and corrective actions implemented in a timely manner.
+The position is responsible for conducting risk assessments, internal audits, and reviews and ensuring that the privacy and confidentiality of information, ensuring that it is appropriately safeguarded.
+The position is responsible for ensuring that all regulatory noncompliant findings are reported and resolved and that corrective actions are implemented in a timely manner.